p4 jobs

 The description is limited to the first 31 characters, unless the -l (long) option is used.

-If any of the date, user, status, or description fields have been removed by the Helix Server superuser with p4 jobspec, the corresponding value will be missing from each job’s output.
+If any of the date, user, status, or description fields have been removed by the Helix Core Server superuser with p4 jobspec, the corresponding value will be missing from each job’s output.

 To limit the list of jobs to those that have been fixed by changelists that affected particular files, use p4 jobs filespec.
 The files or file patterns provided can contain revision specifiers or a revision range.